abbatrombone/abbatrombone/README.md

 - 🌱 I’m currently learning bash and java
 - 💞️ I’m looking to collaborate on any project that comes my way
 - 📫 How to reach me TBD
+- I have years of expirencing with SQL, if you need help feel free to reach out
 - 😄 Pronouns: Call me anything inculding for a pull request.
 - ⚡ Fun fact: don't type (){:|:&} into your bash scripts